 Just add the new url pattern entries as required by the upcoming assignments.

-Once you have made the changes, you should check for errors using:
+Once you have made the changes, you should check for errors in the PythonAnywhere shell:

 cd ~/django_projects/mysite